QuantumGeordie/skidmarks/README.md

 # Skidmarks

-TODO: Write a gem description

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'skidmarks'
+    gem 'skidmarks', :git => 'git://github.com/quantumGeordie/skidmarks.git'

 And then execute:

     $ bundle

-Or install it yourself as:
+someday you will be able to install it yourself like this:

     $ gem install skidmarks

 ## Usage

-TODO: Write usage instructions here
+with gem in project, initialize the scheduler file location like:

+    Skidmarks.scheduler_file_location = '/path/to/your/file.yml'

+then visit `/skidmarks` in your application.

 ## Contributing